-- The Health Benefit team will discuss your needs and book the necessary travel.
-Please allow up to 5 working days for this to happen.
-If you need to contact the team sooner, please phone 732402 or email firstname.lastname@example.org
+- Once they have received the Travel Allowance Grant request from your consultant, the Health Benefits team will contact you to discuss and book the necessary travel.
+If you need to contact the team, please phone 732402 or email: firstname.lastname@example.org.

-- If you live in Alderney and are referred for medical treatment in Guernsey, you will need to take your hospital appointment letter to the Alderney States Office.
-The States Office will then arrange your travel with you or refer you to the Health Benefit team at Social Security
+- If you live in Alderney and are referred for medical treatment, you will need to take your hospital appointment letter to the Alderney States Office.
+The States Office will then arrange your travel with you or refer you to the Health Benefits team at Social Security.

-- Our 'Information about your Travel documents' are available to download from this page and include useful information and contact numbers relating to your off-island travel for medical treatment
+- Our 'Information about your Medical Travel' leaflets are available to download from this page and include useful information and contact numbers relating to your off-island travel for medical treatment.

 Do I need to take out travel insurance?